rackerlabs/docs-developer-blog/_posts/2019-03-26-web-proxy-server-and-deployment.md

 - Can be any computer system or an application.
 - Are created when you install and run proxy software on a computer.
-- Enable you to cache your web content and return it quickly on subsequent requests.
-This helps system administrators, who often struggle with delays and bandwidth usage issues.
+- Enable you to cache your web content and return it quickly on subsequent requests, which helps system administrators, who often struggle with delays and bandwidth usage issues.

 Proxy servers have the following advantages:

-- Obscure client IP addresses by using network address translation (NAT) to remap the private IP address to another IP address.
-This hides the client IP address.
+- Obscure client IP addresses by using network address translation (NAT) to remap the private IP address to another IP address, which hides the client IP address.
-- Block malicious traffic by controlling inbound & outbound traffic.
+- Block malicious traffic by controlling inbound and outbound traffic.
 - Block sites, such as unauthorized sites, adult sites, and so on.
 - Log activity by maintaining log records of traffic.
 - Improve performance by caching the uniform resource locators (URLs).
 The